 Susan joined Watsi on December 19th, 2014.
 52 other people also joined Watsi on that day!
-Susan's most recent donation traveled 6,900 miles to support Sokleng, a Khmer food seller from Cambodia, to fund bilateral myringoplasty ear surgery.
+Susan's most recent donation traveled 4,000 miles to support Titus, a happy first grader from Kenya, to fund a fracture repair on his hand.

 Sokleng is a 30-year-old seller of Khmer food from Cambodia.
 She lives with her parents and four brothers.
 Sokleng likes listening to music and spending time with her friends.
 When Sokleng was six years old, she noticed that she had water in her ears when taking a bath.
 That water has remained in her ears and developed into a bilateral ear infection.
 This infection caused the tympanic membrane, or the ear drum, in both ears to perforate.
 For this reason, Sokleng experiences pain, hearing loss, ear drainage, and ringing in her ears.
 She cannot communicate clearly with others because of her hearing loss and can not sell food for her daily income.
 Sokleng traveled to our medical partner's care center to receive treatment.
 On April 29th, she will undergo a myringoplasty procedure for both ears.
 During this procedure, surgeons will close the perforations.
 Our medical partner, Children's Surgical Centre, is requesting $913 to fund this procedure.
 This covers medications, supplies, and inpatient care.
 "I hope that the surgery will be done well, the ear discharge will go way, and no longer annoy me any more.
 Also, I hope that I can hear better so I can continue my work selling Khmer food to help my parents," Sokleng said.